lbarsis/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: I opened up my console and saw the unititialized constant error which told me there was an unaccounted variable in my ToyController Class.
+I found Toys and changed the code to reflect the name of the class: Toy.create(toy_params)

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: The error inside the console showed there was an internal server error which indicated that the fetch request was not receiving a response.
+After checking the code, I saw that the updated toy was not being returned in JSON.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: I found this without debugging, I saw destroy was not included in the routes and updated accordingly.